briarsweetbriar/rubber_stamp/README.md

 Aside from setting internal metadata, ControlledVersioning does nothing when a version is declined--or when an initial version is accepted.
 The only time it responds to acceptance is when a revision is accepted, at which point it updates the versionable.

 Most likely, you'll want extra handling in these situations.
 Perhaps you want to award a user reputation points for submitting an acceptable resource.
 Perhaps you want a resource to be hidden until after it has been accepted.
 Perhaps you want to destroy resources that are declined.
-You can do all of these things with custom handlers.
+You can do all of these things with custom handlers, which function a lot like Rails callback methods.

-There are six handlers in total:
+There are nine handlers in total:

-    when_accepting_anything
-    when_accepting_an_initial_version
-    when_accepting_a_revision
-    when_declining_anything
-    when_declining_an_initial_version
-    when_declining_a_revision
+    after_creating_anything
+    after_creating_an_initial_version
+    after_creating_a_revision

+    after_accepting_anything
+    after_accepting_an_initial_version
+    after_accepting_a_revision

+    after_declining_anything
+    after_declining_an_initial_version
+    after_declining_a_revision

 To implement these custom handlers, just create a public method with its name inside of the versionable model.
 For instance:

     class Novel < ActiveRecord::Base
       acts_as_versionable

+      def after_creating_an_initial_version
+        AdminMailer.new_novel(self).deliver
+      end

-      def when_accepting_anything
+      def after_accepting_anything
         increment(:revisions_count)
+        UserMailer.submission_accepted(self).deliver
       end

-      def when_accepting_an_initial_version
+      def after_accepting_an_initial_version
         update_attribute(:publicly_viewable, true)
+        UserMailer.revision_accepted(self).deliver
       end

-      def when_declining_an_initial_version
+      def after_declining_an_initial_version
         self.destroy
       end
     end